What is Assessment at UCSC?

 At UCSC, this process is faculty-driven and program-specific.
 It primarily focuses on measuring seniors’ learning outcomes but may include other courses in the program.
 Our faculty drive the assessment process by articulating student learning outcomes based on the curriculum and determining how these outcomes should be measured.
 All assessment projects are designed to include student demographics for equity analyses.

-The Assessment Team at IRAPS supports faculty in their assessment efforts by providing resources and analytical support: one-on-one consultations on all stages of the assessment process, full analysis of the assessment data with a focus on equity, and detailed reports of results.
+The Assessment for Learning Excellence and Equity Center supports faculty in their assessment efforts by providing resources and analytical support: one-on-one consultations on all stages of the assessment process, full analysis of the assessment data with a focus on equity, and detailed reports of results.

 Want to learn more about the process of assessment?
 Check out the Guidelines for the Development and Assessment of Program Learning Outcomes, or click through our step-by-step guide.